Image credit: @aimeehome_

 How to Remove Stains from Fabric Sofas

-From ballpoint pen to coffee, mud, red wine and ketchup, common household stains are inevitable but with our sofas, they can be easily removed, allowing you to keep your furniture fabrics looking fresh year after year.
+From ballpoint pens, coffee, mud, red wine and ketchup; common household stains are inevitable.
+Thankfully with Swyft sofas they can be easily removed, allowing you to keep your furniture fabrics looking fresh year after year.

 Stains can be removed from FibreGuard fabrics using mostly water, stubborn stains may require a small amount of household soap.